rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [69] See :ref:`Applications of bipolar-valued base 3 encoded Bachet numbers <Bachet-Tutorial-label>`

 ..
 [70] See https://en.wikipedia.org/wiki/Multiple-criteria_decision_analysis

 ..
+[71] The notion of *ranking fairness* only considers here the ranking algorithm's more or less fairly taking into account of the marginal criteria rankings.
+We do not discuss whether the individual performance measuring criteria do treat the potential decision alternatives without any unfair discrimination (see [TAJ-2026]_ )

+..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive
 ..
 LocalWords:  hasIntegerValuation showAll tutorialdigraph graphviz